-Explanation of Copyrighting Your Book by Ron Kurtus - Succeed as an Independent Publisher: From Self-Publishing to Global Publishing.
-Also refer to Library of Congress, protection, lawsuit, registration, School for Champions.
+Explanation of Copyrighting Your Book by Ron Kurtus - Succeed in Self-Publishing.
+Key words: Library of Congress, protection, lawsuit, registration, School for Champions.
 Copyright © Restrictions

 Copyrighting Your Book